luisbryandr/W_S2_Challenge/challenges/Challenge_6.md

 - The function does not take any arguments.

 ## Requirements
-1. Simulate rolling a six-sided die.
+1. Simulate rolling a six-sided die. //use Math.floor(Math.Random x 6)
-2. Continue rolling until three consecutive rolls result in a six.
+2. Continue rolling until three consecutive rolls result in a six. //while(true) loop, while "counter" < 3 keep rolling, break once done
-3. Return the total number of rolls it took to achieve three consecutive sixes.
+3. Return the total number of rolls it took to achieve three consecutive sixes. //each roll increase "throws" counter return this when the while loop is done

 ### Implementation Hints
 - Utilize `Math.random` to simulate each die roll, ensuring it returns a number from 1 to 6.
 You can read about how `Math.random` works [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).